-- 33. Plaintiff David Gitlin is a natural person residing in New York County in the State of New York, where he intends to remain. - 34.
-Plaintiff Gilbert Manda is a natural person residing in New York County in the State of New York, where he intends to remain. - 35.
+- 33. Plaintiff Gilbert Manda is a natural person residing in New York County in the State of New York, where he intends to remain. - 34.
 As detailed herein, Plaintiffs accessed Mount Sinai's Web Properties on their computers and mobile devices and used the Web Properties to look for providers, review conditions and treatments, make appointments and communicate with their providers.
-Plaintiffs have used and continue to use the same devices to maintain and access active Facebook accounts throughout the relevant period in this case. - 36.
-Defendant Mount Sinai is a registered non-profit entity with its headquarters, principal place of business and main campus at One Gustave L. Levy Place in New York, New York 10029. - 37.
-Defendant Mount Sinai is one of the oldest and largest teaching hospitals in the United States, with eight hospital campuses and thirteen free-standing joint venture centers.
-18 - 38.
+Plaintiffs have used and continue to use the same devices to maintain and access active Facebook accounts throughout the relevant period in this case. - 35.
+Defendant Mount Sinai is a registered non-profit entity with its headquarters, principal place of business and main campus at One Gustave L. Levy Place in New York, New York 10029. - 36.
+Defendant Mount Sinai is one of the oldest and largest teaching hospitals in the United States, with eight hospital campuses and thirteen free-standing joint venture centers.18 - 37.
 Defendant is a covered entity under the Health Insurance Portability and Accountability Act of 1996 ("HIPAA").